Tree-valued resampling dynamics: Martingale Problems and applications: Main results (Theorems , and )

 \subsection{The martingale problem (Theorem~\ref{T:01})}

 In this subsection we define the tree-valued Fleming-Viot dynamics as the solution of a well-posed martingale problem.
-All proofs are given in Section~\ref{S:proofs}.
-We start by recalling the terminology. \begin{definition}[Martingale problem] Let $(E,{\mathcal O})$ be a metrizable space, $\mathbf P_0 \in\mathcal M_1(E)$, $\mathcal F$ a subspace of the space ${\mathcal B}(E)$ of bounded measurable functions on $E$ and $\Omega$ a linear operator on ${\mathcal B}(E)$ with domain $\mathcal F$.
+We start by recalling the terminology.
+All proofs are given in Section~\ref{S:proofs}. \begin{definition}[Martingale problem] Let $(E,{\mathcal O})$ be a Polish space, $\mathbf P_0 \in\mathcal M_1(E)$, $\mathcal F$ a subspace of the space ${\mathcal B}(E)$ of bounded measurable functions on $E$ and $\Omega$ a linear operator on ${\mathcal B}(E)$ with domain $\mathcal F$.